Cessna 177 Cardinal

 Key Features for GA Buyers

-• Visibility: Without wing struts and with the pilot sitting forward of the wing’s leading edge, the Cardinal offers a panoramic view rarely found in high-wing Cessnas.
+• Visibility.
+Without wing struts and with the pilot sitting forward of the wing’s leading edge, the Cardinal offers a panoramic view that no other production high-wing single matches.

 Trade-offs